surgeboris/vboard/README.md

 ### 3. Error: 'steam-devices package not found'.
 Fedora only
 Make sure the RPM Fusion repository is enabled.
 You can follow the guide here: https://rpmfusion.org/Configuration

+## Note
+Currently, only the QWERTY US layout is supported, so other layouts may cause some keys to produce different keystrokes.
+BUT this could easily be fixed by modifying the row list arrangement